PREMIERE: Listen To Georgia Fields' Soaring Ballad 'Tigress'

 “It felt like the story went beyond Holly and Lauren, and became something more transcendent: the vulnerability yet ferociousness of new love, and how that evokes a Tiger-hearted devotion.”

-Following on from previous singles ‘Persuasion’ and ‘Holding My Hands Out’ earlier this year, and 2021’s ‘Find Your Way Back’, ‘Tigress’ is the fourth single to be lifted from Fields’ forthcoming album Hiraeth.
-Fields and her producer, drummer and multi-instrumentalist Josh Barber, played almost all the instrumentation across the record, with Jazz Party and Husky‘s Jules Pascoe filling out bass.
+‘Tigress’ is the fourth single to be lifted from Fields’ forthcoming album Hiraeth, following ‘Persuasion’ and ‘Holding My Hands Out’, as well as 2021’s ‘Find Your Way Back’.
+Fields and producer, drummer and multi-instrumentalist Josh Barber played almost all the instrumentation across the record, with Jazz Party and Husky‘s Jules Pascoe providing bass.
 Hiraeth is set to arrive in November.